onivaevents/flow-healthstatus/README.md

 It's extremly useful in a kubernetes environment to use with [readiness and liveness probe](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/) to determine if a pod can serve traffic and if it is still alive.

-## Acknowledgments
-This project is a fork of [t3n.Flow.HealthStatus](github.com/t3n/flow-healthstatus) originally developed by t3n.
-We thank the original contributors for their foundational work.

 ## Usage

 To determine the current health status of your application you can check wether the app is ready or still alive.